 If you work solo, being alone for much of your day may not be a root cause, but it could exacerbate problems.
 Humans are social animals.
 Numerous studies have found a link between those who work alone and the risk of depression.
-A study from HR magazine found that 17.8% of people said working alone contributed to poor mental health.
-With no one to talk to, laugh with or even vent frustrations to, etc., you can feel more alone than ever.
+A study from HR magazine found that 17.8% said working alone contributed to poor mental health.
+You can feel more isolated than ever with no one to talk to, laugh with or vent frustrations to.

-Although the number of women in the trades is rising, the industry is still heavily dominated by men.
-Men are often wary of expressing emotions such as sadness or stress due to the fear of the repercussions and belief that they should ‘man up’.
-According to a YouGov report from 2018, 61% of young men felt they needed to “man up” due to the gender stereotypes put upon men.
+Although the number of women in the trades is rising, men still heavily dominate the industry.
+Men are often wary of expressing emotions such as sadness or stress due to the fear of the repercussions and the belief that they should ‘man up’.
+According to a YouGov report from 2018, 61% of young men felt they needed to “man up” due to gender stereotypes.
 These results further prove that although men are beginning to open up more about their emotions, stereotypes remain, and we need to do more work to remove them.

 Is The Digital Age To Blame?

-Though it depends on your industry, in many jobs, once you leave your place of work, your working day is over.
+Though it depends on your industry, once you leave your place of work, your working day is over in many jobs.
 There are clear boundaries between work life and home life.
-However, as a trades worker, particularly when you’re self-employed, you’re always on call.
-People have become so used to instant responses, whether via phone call, text or email, that you could miss out on work if you do not reply soon enough.
+However, you’re always on call as a trades worker, particularly when self-employed.
+People have become so used to instant responses via phone call, text or email that you could miss out on work if you do not reply soon enough.
 This fear of missing out leads to people having their phones on their person at all times and, in turn, results in a struggle to maintain a healthy work-life balance.

 You can find more tips in our blog post dedicated to helping people achieve a better work-life balance, but generally, workers need to set boundaries.
-End your working day at a set time and stick to it.
+For example, end your working day at a set time and stick to it.

 On the other hand, technology has been hugely beneficial in helping to break the stigma surrounding mental illness.
-As an increasing number of people open up about poor mental health or living with mental illness, more people see that and join in the conversation.
-As the number of those opening up and discussing mental health and illness increases, the more normalised it becomes.
+As more people open up about poor mental health or living with mental illness, more people see that and join in the conversation.
+So as the number of those opening up and discussing mental health and illness increases, it becomes more normalised.
 And in turn, the stigma gradually fades away.